- Places to Explore

 - French Phrases

-Lower Town is the new hot spot, its once-dilapidated warehouses are now boutique hotels, trendy shops, chic art galleries, and popular restaurants and bars, filled with locals and tourists alike.
-After exploring Place Royale and its cobblestone streets, you can walk along the edge of the St. Lawrence River and watch the sailboats and ships go by, shop at the market, or kick back on a terrasse with an ice cider.
+Seeing all the bustle and upscale commerce here, it’s hard to imagine that forty years ago, this area was run-down and looking for a new lease on life.
+Today, after exploring Place Royale and its cobblestone streets, you can walk along the edge of the St. Lawrence River and watch the sailboats and ships go by, shop at the market, or kick back on a terrasse (patio) with an ice cider.
 Rue Petit-Champlain also has charming places to stop and listen to street musicians, and the scene near the Old Port starts buzzing as soon as the sun goes down.

-Lower Town went into an economic tailspin in the mid-1800s, becoming a slum whose narrow streets were lined with pawnshops, rough-and-tumble taverns, and smoky brothels that catered to sailors and lumberjacks.
+Lower Town went into an economic tailspin in the late 1800s, becoming a slum whose narrow streets were lined with pawnshops, rough-and-tumble taverns, and smoky brothels that catered to sailors and lumberjacks.
 This lasted until the 1960s, when it received a multimillion-dollar face-lift that remade it into a sanitized version of its 1700s self.
-Today, once-dilapidated houses and warehouses contain stylish boutiques, popular restaurants, and chic art and antiques galleries.
+Today, once-dilapidated houses and warehouses contain busy boutique hotels, stylish boutiques, chic art galleries, and popular restaurants and bars.
 Bounded by the Dufferin-Montmorency Highway to the west, the St. Charles River to the north, the St. Lawrence River to the east, and Petit Champlain shopping area to the south, the Lower Town is also home to approximately 850 people.

 Lower Town at a Glance